GNK Dinamo Zagreb in European football: By ground

-1 Includes two matches where Dinamo played as hosts away from their home stadium.
-(The 1991–92 UEFA Cup fixture against Trabzonspor, played in Klagenfurt, Austria on 17 September 1991; and the 1993–94 Champions League first-round game versus Steaua Bucharest played in Ljubljana, Slovenia on 28 September 1993.)
+1 Includes two matches where Dinamo played as hosts away from their home stadium (the 1991–92 UEFA Cup fixture against Trabzonspor, played in Klagenfurt, Austria on 17 September 1991, and the 1993–94 Champions League first round fixture against Steaua Bucharest, played in Ljubljana, Slovenia on 28 September 1993).

-2 Includes two playoff matches before the introduction of penalties and the away goals rule in two-legged fixtures.
-(The 1962–63 Inter-Cities Fairs Cup game against Union Saint-Gilloise, played in Linz, Austria, on 13 February 1963; and the 1963–64 Cup Winners' Cup game versus Linzer ASK, also played in Linz, Austria, on 23 October 1963.)
+2 Includes two playoff matches before the introduction of penalties and the away goals rule in two-legged fixtures (the 1962–63 Inter-Cities Fairs Cup fixture against Union Saint-Gilloise, played in Linz, Austria, on 13 February 1963, and the 1963–64 Cup Winners' Cup fixture against Linzer ASK, also played in Linz, Austria, on 23 October 1963).

 Best results in international competitions

 List of matches

 Note: Dinamo score always listed first.